 If you see this after your install finished, you're all set:

-Now if you're like me and you're not successful on your first try, it may be because you have Python 3.0 and not the required Python 2.7.
-Or you might have both versions, but your primary is the 3.0 version.
-This is what happened to me as I had Anaconda previously installed (it's part of the TabPy download) and had been using Python 3.0 for the class I took.
+Now if you're like me and you're not successful on your first try, it may be because you have an older version of Python than the required 3.6+.
+Or you might have both versions, but your primary is the older version.

 Then activate it and do the pip install from local folders: